bfad/rope/docs/source/user_guide/views.rst

 code.
 Your controller code should be placed in the "webapp" directory while the view code should be placed in the "views" directory.
 To assist your controllers in loading the view code in response to a request, you can use the ``rope->render`` method.
-To do this, pass a string starting specifying the path to the view code you wish to render.
+To do this, pass a string specifying the path to the view code you wish to render.
 The path should start with a "/" which represents the "views" directory.
-You can pass values / setup local variables for the view code by passing the method keyword parameters - the key of which will be the name of a local variable whose value is set to the value of the keyword parameter.
+You can also pass values / setup local variables for the view code by passing the method keyword parameters - the key of which will be the name of a local variable whose value is set to the value of the keyword parameter.

 Example::